 It’s Not Measurable

 How can you measure the success of a social media campaign?
 Does your follower count indicate how successful you are?
 Your number of likes per post?
 Many people unfamiliar with social media believe that it is difficult to measure, if not immeasurable.
 This is another outdated belief, as social media is constantly being improved to become easier and easier to measure.
 Whether you’re running a paid ad campaign or just browsing through your stats for the month, Social Media platforms like Facebook and Twitter offer a plethora of analytical tools.
 These let you know exactly how many people see, interact with, and share your content on a daily and even hourly basis.

 There’s No Retention in Social Media

 Social Media trends and patterns tend to fluctuate and outright change on a near-daily basis, but that isn’t a bad thing.
 However, it leads many people to believe that there is little to no customer retention to be found in social media.
 That’s far from the truth.
 As long as you continue to engage with your customers, you can continue to retain them as interested parties.
 Social Media only lacks retention when there is little effort put into it.
 The more engagement you can create with your social media content, the easier it will be for you to retain customers and followers.

 Feedback Is All Negative

-A lot of people unfamiliar with social media are under the impression that it is mostly negative space.
+A lot of people unfamiliar with social media are under the impression that it is mostly a negative space.
 After all, a lot of the viral videos and comments they see are derogatory in nature.
 While it is true that social media allows for easier access to negativity, it is by no means a cesspool.
 Social Media is also loaded with positive feedback and constructive criticism.
 Social Media provides an easily accessible voice to all of your potential, current, and past customers.

 Social Media Makes Email Irrelevant

 The Internet is a tool that many small businesses don’t understand.
 They see it as a series of rungs on the ladder, in which you have to step off of one in order to reach the next.
 However, the internet provides a much more collaborative platform for business.
 An email is still a powerful tool, regardless of your social media success.
 The platforms do not work the same way, meaning that one cannot fully replace the other.
 Both have their merits.
 The most successful campaigns diversify their marketing interest and take full advantage of a range of tools at their disposal, including email and various social media platforms.

 Email Makes Social Media Irrelevant

-In conjunction with the previous myth, many people believe that if they have a strong email list, they do not need to worry themselves with jumping into social media.
+In conjunction with the previous myth, many people believe that if they have a strong email list, they do not need to worry themselves with learning about social media.
 Again, it is important to understand that these platforms offer different tools that help a business reach different goals.
 One platform does not invalidate the other, and there is a market of potential customers reachable by social media but not by email and vice versa.

 Social Media is Impersonal

 Another common myth is that social media is an impersonal way to reach people.
 Many businesses see it as just another form of mass communication, to the effect of sending out form letters or chain emails.
 However, social media is a very personal method of communication, even between business and real people.
 Social Media allows real people to voice their support or concern and for your business to respond directly, creating a very personal relationship in the process.
 And the more your business engages on social media, the more personal that connection becomes.

 Social Media is an Independent Branch of Marketing

 Social Media is not a one-stop solution for your business.
 A killer Twitter profile won’t launch you onto the cover of Forbes magazine.
-It’s important to remember that social media is the most effective when used in tandem with an independent website, email campaigns, physical marketing, and your personal network.
+It’s important to remember that social media is most effective when used in tandem with an independent website, email campaigns, physical marketing, and your personal network.
 Marketing is a collaborative effort that requires you as a business owner to make the most of your resources.

 Content Marketing is About What You Sell

 There is also a common misconception that your content should only and always be about what your business has for sale.
 If it’s not about a product or service, it shouldn’t be on your social media.
 This belief is heinously invalid.
 Content Marketing is about creating content that appeals to a wide audience.
 Yes, this content should often be geared towards your industry, but every post does not need to end with a dollar sign and a purchase form.
 Social media is about engagement, not about the sales pitch.

 Social Media Overwhelms the Customer